About the Author

 What's New

-Out recently: My 2009 book, White Light/White Heat: The Velvet Underground Day-By-Day (now available on Jawbone Press), is by far the most comprehensive book on the Velvet Underground ever published.
-The 368-page volume details the group's recording sessions, record releases, concerts, press reviews, and other major events shaping their career with both thorough detail and critical insight.
-Drawing on about 100 interviews and exhaustive research through documents and recordings rarely or never accessed, it unearths stories that have seldom been told, and eyewitness accounts that have seldom seen print, from figures ranging from band members to managers, producers, record executives, journalists, concert promoters, and fans.
-The July issue of MOJO magazine hails it as "an impressive means to reflect on the conundrum of what could be the ultimate cult band...detailed and anecdote-packed"; Uncut magazine chose it as #4 in its list of the ten best music books of 2009.
+Coming soon: My upcoming book Do What You Fear Most: The History of the Velvet Underground (available in May 2026 on Omnibus Press) is by far the most comprehensive book on the Velvet Underground.
+The 800-page narrative biography covers the group's history with both thorough detail and critical insight.
+Drawing on more than 100 interviews and exhaustive research through documents and recordings rarely or never accessed, it unearths stories that have seldom been told, and eyewitness accounts that have seldom seen print, from figures ranging from band members to managers, producers, record executives, journalists, concert promoters, and fans.
+It incorporates recent first-hand research conducted at the Lou Reed Archive and Andy Warhol Archive

-Flashback magazine: I have numerous articles and reviews in the first two issues of the new rock history magazine Flashback, which is now out and available.
-My full-length articles are on the band Montage (a vehicle for chief Left Banke member Michael Brown after he left the group), the resurgence of vinyl in the reissue market, and archiving rock magazines of the 1960s and 1970s.
-Also I did lengthy reviews of the John Fahey box set, the Kinks BBC box set, the Phil Ochs documentary DVD, and the book dedicated to Syd Barrett's artwork, among other items, sometimes with interviews with the people involved.
+Flashback magazine: I have numerous articles and reviews in the first eight issues of the new rock history magazine Flashback, which is now out and available.
+My full-length articles are on the band Montage (a vehicle for chief Left Banke member Michael Brown after he left the group), the resurgence of vinyl in the reissue market, archiving rock magazines of the 1960s and 1970s, and the recent rock memoir boom.
+Also I did lengthy reviews of the John Fahey box set, the Kinks BBC box set, the Phil Ochs documentary DVD, the Graham Bond box set (with a sidebar interview with compiler/Bond friend/Cream lyricist Pete Brown), and the book dedicated to Syd Barrett's artwork, among other items, sometimes with interviews with the people involved.
 Ordering/availability information is on the magazine's website, www.flashbackmag.com.

 On the air: On Thursday, February 11, 2010, I was one of the guest experts speculating about what the Beatles would have sounded like if they had managed to stay together for one more album on WAMU (88.5 FM) in Washington, DC.
 The program's archived at wamu.org/programs/the_beatles_one_more_album.